FScociety/wifi-voucher-code-cracker/README.md

 # wifi-voucher-code-cracker

-The wifi-voucher-code cracker tryes to crack the wifi code, for an open wifi.
+The wifi-voucher-code cracker tries to crack the wifi code, for an open wifi.
+It uses bruceForce with random codes, to higher chance of success.
 This code, just runs on specific network.

 Please report any issues.